linux-based/linux-based/README.md

               <div>Warriors (yes I was a Warrior cats kid)</div>
               <div>Egyptain Mythology</div>
               <div>Norse Mythology maybe</div>
               <div>I really like sci-fi and action-adventure stuff.
-I'm very extremely iffy with dystopians and grim/dark stuff.
-I love epic fantasies and I genuinely despise grimdark fantasy >=( I also like military stuff and comedy maybe but it usually has to be combined with sci-fi or action-adventure.</div>
+I dislike dystopians/grimdark because ugh the world is already too dark.
+Epic fantasies are cool.
+I also like military stuff and comedy maybe but it usually has to be combined with sci-fi or action-adventure.</div>
               <div><strong><em>There's (a few) more on my StrawPage =)</em></strong>
             </div>
           </td>